Violence & Trauma in South Africa

 - You can lose all your blood from arterial bleeding after about three minutes.

-- Most adults have about five litres of blood, if you lose half of that, you are not likely to survive.
+- Most adults have about five litres of blood.
+If you lose half of that, you are not likely to survive.
+So you need to stop the bleeding before no more than about two litres or so is lost, which is not that much when you think about it.

 It is thus clear that time is extremely critical when treating massive blood loss.
 You cannot wait for an ambulance to get there.